fstrauf/roadvagabonds/content/blog/organised-mac-equals-higher-productivity/index.md

 ---
 layout: post
-title: "Organised mac = higher productivity; 14 things you can do!"
+title: "14 things you can do to organise your mac and achieve hight productivity!"
 author: Flo
 date: 2019-08-22T09:31:31+11:00
 tags: ["life", "productivity", "organised", "nonfiction", "mac"]
 slug: an-organised-mac-higher-productivity
 draft: true
-meta_title: "Organised mac = higher productivity; 14 things you can do!"
+meta_title: "14 things you can do to organise your mac and achieve hight productivity!"
 image: organised-mac-busy-start-screen.jpg
 categories: ["life"]
 ---

 I come across a lot  of people who's computer is an absolute mess.
 Thinking of the amount of time we spend in front of these machines, **here are 14 things you can do to improve**<!-- end -->

 ## #1 Folder structure
 ------